RaminVali/RaminVali/README.md

 ## About Me
+In the past 10 years, I have moved from the world of wireless communications  to commodity price tracking and data science in the Europe and Middle East.
+It turns out that deep knowledge of stochastic processes, probability and statistics can help a lot in predicting and analysing commodity prices.
+This led me to have a current interest in data science, machine learning, time series analysis, and deep learning.
+Having started out with MATLAB, I am comfortable with Python data sicnece and statistics libraries used in web scraping, EDA, visualisation, data cleaning, and ML.
+I am also familiar with SQL and spark, as well as Montecarlo simulations and numerical analysis.

 I have a [PhD](https://github.com/RaminVali/RaminVali/blob/main/Ramin%20Vali%20PhD%20Thesis.pdf) in Electrical Engineering from [The University of Auckland](https://www.auckland.ac.nz/en/engineering/our-research/discover/research-areas-and-facilities/telecommunications-and-electromagnetics.html), New Zealand.
 I have an extensive background in stochastic processes, probability and statistics, [chaos-based wireless communication](https://scholar.google.com/citations?hl=en&view_op=list_works&gmla=AJsN-F7GhRI3KwgTIoniFS05McH4_z5lJ4bRv6XL1rVRgduHgQJuyh0cFYv-zr4PGdcUUPM_Ma2GP-mTHukRh_sR7r3qedC_mB9zxipmO_-aBAhUWuyzSYk&user=a6ESs70AAAAJ) and physical layer security.

-In the past 10 years, I have moved from the world of wireless communications  to commodity price tracking and data science in the Middle East.
-It turns out that deep knowledge of stochastic processes, probability and statistics can help a lot in predicting and analysing commodity prices.
-This led me to have a current interest in data science, machine learning and natural language processing.

-Having started out with MATLAB, I am comfortable with most of python libraries used in web scraping, EDA, visualisation, data cleaning, and ML.
-I am also familiar with SQL and spark, as well as Montecarlo simulations and numerical analysis.

 ## Current Porjects:
+All of projects below are deployed on cloud based solution.
+As you can see I manage all my projects through the full ML cycle, from data sourcing to deployment.

 - 1 [End-to-End Customer Churn Prediction Project in Azure](https://github.com/RaminVali/Customer_Churn)
 - 2 [Consumer Price Index Predictin Using Time Series Techniques](https://github.com/RaminVali/Time_Series_Project)